Millhouse Green is a village on the north banks of the River Don on the A628 road west of Penistone in the English County of South Yorkshire.

 He served his sentence and was pronounced cured by the Asylum authorities.
 He was freed and re-joined society.

 In the past, before steam power, there were 13 water mills between Bullhouse and Thurlstone.
 There were at least 2 in Millhouse Green.
 The remaining mill is behind what used to be the village post-office and is now a private dwelling.
-As mentioned the Rich family had 2 here as well one a fulling mill for textiles.
+The Rich family had 2 mills here, one being a fulling mill for textiles.

 A link with the mill on the Don at Millhouse and the Blacksmith’s Arms is that, after the murder there, the rifle used was flung into the river by the murderer and found some years later in the mill-race (see Photograph in The Blacksmith’s).